siunegu/siunegu.github.io/_posts/2015-04-22-rails-pdf-barcodes.md

 Now if you navigate to an order's endpoint such as `<your_app_name>/orders/1.pdf` you will be able view your PDF.

+> **pdf: "filenameofyourchoice"**
+>
+> This contains the filename of the pdf that will be generated.
+You need
+> this line in order to let WickedPDF know to start its magic.
+>
+> **template: "invoices/show.pdf.erb"**
+>
+> This is your bread and butter.
+The draw of wicked_pdf is that you can
+> use an existing HTML layout to generate your PDF.
+This line tells
+> WickedPDF where to look for that particular file.
+In this case, it can
+> be found in your app/views/invoices/show.pdf.erb.
+>
+> **locals: {:invoice => @invoice}**
+>
+> With your HTML layout being loaded, what use is it if you cannot
+> populate it with dynamic data.
+In this example, you want to send your
+> invoice details to your view.
+To do so, we set the locals params like
+> in a partial. ( probably used when passing in complex relations )

 * * *

 # Templates

 In our controller above we specified the template as an **layouts/application.pdf.erb**, which will have code similar to our *application.html.erb* except the catch is that we must use the 'wicked_pdf' tag helpers to have the loaded from the asset pipeline.
 It would look something like this:

 ```
 <!DOCTYPE html>
 <html lang="en">